 The Australian Monarchist League is the largest member-based monarchist organisation in the country.
 We are an incorporated association established to uphold Australia’s system of constitutional monarchy.

 As an entirely voluntary organisation with no public funding we rely completely on members’ financial contributions to fund our work.

 We believe that our Australian system of governance best defends the democracy of this country.
-With an Australian Governor-General appointed by the Queen as her representative and thus officiating head of state during office, politicians are unable to exercise absolute power.
+With an Australian Governor-General appointed by the King as his representative and thus officiating head of state during office, politicians are unable to exercise absolute power.
 All of us who assist the League as volunteers or as members believe that this system, with its many checks and balances on procedure, cannot be improved upon and thus we do what we do for our country and its future.

 What We Do